mgonline86/Islamic-Finder-App/README.md

-to remove the calender ( in case of any error )
+## to remove the calender ( in case of any error )

 - just remove the created calender or hide it

-- or from android device ( open the android calender that syncronised with gogle calender and use the attached video method
+- or from android device ( open the android calender that syncronised with google calender and use the attached video method in the repo.

+## Acknowledgements
+* Countries and Cities API used from [countriesnow.space](https://countriesnow.space/)
+* Prayer Times API used from [aladhan.com](https://aladhan.com/)